Combodo/itop-data-collector-base/CONTRIBUTING.md

 * 🌐 translation / i18n / l10n

 If you want to implement a **new feature**, please [create a corresponding ticket](https://sourceforge.net/p/itop/tickets/new/) for review.
 If you ever want to begin implementation, do so in a fork, and add a link to the corresponding commits in the ticket.
-Try to address most of the module's users needs !
+As maintainers of the module we favor generic solutions, i.e. the ones that address most use cases instead of just a very specific need.

 For all **security related subjects**, please see our [security policy](SECURITY.md).